 Minnesota’s Ramsey and Hennepin counties sued Mortgage Electronic Registration Systems Inc. and a dozen financial institutions, claiming the use of MERS to avoid paying mortgage-assignment filing fees violates state law.

 JPMorgan Chase & Co.
-(JPM), Bank of America Corp (BAC). and Citigroup Inc. (C) are among the co-defendants.
+(JPM:US), Bank of America Corp (BAC:US). and Citigroup Inc. (C:US) are among the co-defendants.
 The counties, which include Minnesota’s capital of St. Paul and its most-populous city, Minneapolis, filed the lawsuit in state court this month on behalf of all of the state’s counties.
 The case was moved yesterday to federal court in St. Paul.

 MERS, a unit of co-defendant Merscorp Holdings Inc., files mortgages as the lenders’ assignees or nominees to eliminate the need to record assignments of the notes securing those loans when they’re sold.

 The banks’ use of MERS “hid the many assignments defendants made electronically and simply failed to create or record in the proper Minnesota county recorders’ offices,” violating state law, the counties alleged.